Financial Aid

 Official withdrawals from the college require that a formal withdrawal process be followed.
 This includes the completion of an official Withdrawal form that requires authorizing signatures from the Academic Affairs, Financial Aid, Registrar's, and Business Offices.
 Contact the Business Office at (270) 384-8011 for specific semester dates and refund amounts.
 Students who withdraw are subject to the following tuition refund policy:

-• 100 percent before the second day of the semester.
+• 100 percent within the first week of the semester.

-• On the second day of the semester and thereafter, tuition refunds are calculated by determining the percentage of instructional days the student will not be attending to the total number of instructional days in the semester.
+• On the first day of the second week of the semester, tuition refunds are calculated by determining the percentage of instructional days the student will not be attending to the total number of instructional days in the semester.
 The student will receive a pro-rated refund, to the student account, based upon that percentage.

 • In the case of the winter term, no refunds will be made after the end of registration (first day of classes), with the exception of students covered by the Virginia refund policy.